-One application that uses the output voltage of the TMP64-Q1 in an active control circuit is thermal foldback.
+One application that uses the output voltage of the TMP63 in an active control circuit is thermal foldback.
 This is performed to reduce, or fold back, the current driving a string of LEDs, for example.
 At high temperatures, the LEDs begin to heat up due to environmental conditions and self heating.
 Thus, at a certain temperature threshold based on the LED's safe operating area, the driving current must be reduced to cool down the LEDs and prevent thermal runaway.
-The TMP64-Q1 voltage output increases with temperature when the output is in the lower position of the voltage divider and can provide a response used to fold back the current.
-Typically, the current is held at a specified level until a high temperature is reached, known as the knee point, where the current must be rapidly reduced.
-To better control the temperature/voltage sensitivity of the TMP64-Q1, a rail-to-rail operational amplifier is used.
-In the example shown in Figure 9-6, the temperature "knee" where the foldback begins is set by the reference voltage (2.5 V) at the positive input, and the feedback resistors set the response of the foldback curve.
-The foldback knee point may be chosen based on the output of the voltage divider and the corresponding temperature from Equation 5 (like 110 °C, for example).
-A buffer is used in-between the voltage divider with R{TMP64-Q1} and the input to the op amp to prevent loading and variations in V{TEMP}.
+The device voltage output increases with temperature when the output is in the lower position of the voltage divider and can provide a response used to fold back the current.
+Typically, the device holds the current at a specified level until a high temperature is reached, known as the knee point, at which the current must be rapidly reduced in order to continue operation.
+To better control the temperature/voltage sensitivity, the device uses a rail-to-rail operational amplifier.
+Figure 9-9 shows the temperature knee point where the foldback begins.
+The set by the reference voltage (2.5 V) at the positive input, and the feedback resistors set the response of the foldback curve.
+The foldback knee point may be chosen based on the output of the voltage divider and the corresponding temperature from Equation 5 (110°C, for example).
+The device uses a buffer between the voltage divider with R{TMP63} and the input to the op amp to prevent loading and variations in V

-Figure 9-6.
-Thermal Foldback Using TMP64-Q1 Voltage Divider and a Rail-to-Rail Op Amp
+Figure 9-9.
+Thermal Foldback Using Voltage Divider and a Rail-to-Rail Op Amp

-The op amp remains high as long as the voltage output is below V{Ref} .
-When the temperature goes above 110 °C, then the output swings low to the 0-V rail of the op amp.
-The rate at which the foldback occurs is dependent on the feedback network, R{FB} and R_1 , which varies the gain of the op amp, G, given by Equation 6.
-This in return controls the voltage/temperature sensitivity of the circuit.
-This voltage output is fed into a LED driver IC that adjusts output current accordingly.
-The final output voltage used for thermal foldback is V{OUT} , and is given in Equation 7.
-In this example where the knee point is set at 110 °C, the output voltage curve is as shown in Figure 9-7.
+The op amp remains high as long as the voltage output is below V{REF} .
+When the temperature goes above 110°C, the output falls to the 0-V rail of the op amp.
+The rate at which the foldback occurs depends on the feedback network, R{FB} and R_1 , which varies the gain of the op amp, G, as shown in Equation 6.
+The foldback behavior controls the voltage and temperature sensitivity of the circuit.
+The device feeds this voltage output into a LED driver circuit that adjusts output current accordingly.
+V{OUT} is the final output voltage used for thermal foldback and is calculated in Equation 7.
+Figure 9-10 describes the output voltage curve in this example which sets the knee point at 110°C.

-$$V{TEMP} = V{BIAS} \times \left(\frac{R{TMP64}}{R{BIAS} + R{TMP64}}\right)$$ (5)
+$$V{TEMP} = V{BIAS} \times \left(\frac{R{TMP63}}{R{BIAS} + R{TMP63}}\right)$$ (5)